-With hundreds and hundreds of backpacking options across the state, your trips can be any length of time, from one night to weeks on the trail.
-The sweet spot for most people usually falls a long weekend or a week.
-To that end, we've put together a few options around the state for 3-5 night trips that offer beautiful terrain, incredible wildlife and challenges to conquer.
+With hundreds of backpacking options across the state, you sometimes need more than just one night in the backcountry to see it all.
+We've put together a few options around the state for 3-5 night trips that offer beautiful terrain, incredible wildlife and challenges to conquer.

-Days and distances: The distances of the trips below are only suggestions.
-Some hikers prefer stretching a 12 mile trip into four days, and others might knock out 44 miles in an overnight.
-Below are just a few ideas to get you started, as well as some tips for finding your own adventure.
+Notes on distances: The distances of the trips below are only suggestions.
+You may want to stretch a 12-mile trip into four days, while others might knock out 44 miles in an overnight.

 Map Your Own Route

-- Decide where you'll camp each night.
-Plan your daily mileage around reasonable expectations so you can make it to designated camping areas without hiking late into the night.
+- Identify where you'll camp each night.
+Plan your daily mileage so you can make it to designated camping areas without hiking late into the night.

 - Hike near reliable water sources.
 Many streams and creeks dry up in the hot summer months.
 Check conditions and recent trip reports before you go so you can plan your water refills.
 File a trip report when you return to let other hikers know what to look for.

 - Consider elevation gain.
-Hiking a 30 mile trail with 500 feet of gain is a lot different than hiking a 30 mile trail with 7,000 feet of gain.
-Climbs will take longer and require more energy.
-Plan ahead for variable terrain and set reasonable expectations for your distance with elevation gain factored in.
+Hiking a 30-mile trail with 500 feet of gain is a lot different than hiking a 30-mile trail with 7,000 feet of gain.
+Steep climbs take longer and require more energy.
+Plan for variable terrain and set reasonable expectations for your distance with elevation gain factored in.

 - Check out these step-by-step tips for plotting your own hiking or backpacking loop.